nmeri17/suphle-docs/src/docs/v1/container/index.md

 #### Explicit method arguments context

-When we want class `A` to get a separate instance of `C`, we provide that argument like so,
+We my also want to limit access of a class instance to one consumer.
+Say, we want only class `A` to get this specific instance of `C`; all other consumers should hydrate `A` afresh.
+That binding can be provided as follows:

 ```php